-A newsletter isn’t made to sell your services or products.
-Hence, a large number of recipients will look forward to reading helpful, informative, and friendly content that can bring them something new.
+A newsletter isn’t made just to sell your services or products.
+Many recipients look forward to reading helpful, informative, and friendly content that can bring them something new.
 So, you need to try to build a trust-based relationship with every subscriber.
 If you want to gain trust, you should steer away from the urge to turn the newsletter into a sales pitch.

 Additionally, it shouldn’t have CTA buttons such as:

 • “Exclusive offer.”

 However, you can have CTAs that will guide the recipient to more meaningful content.
 If you captivate them with the content, they are more likely to visit your website or read other campaigns of yours.